Who We Are: The Allies in Recovery Team

 In 2015, after 10 years of this one-on-one work, Allies in Recovery became a worldwide web platform, thereby making our CRAFT coaching, eLearning, and resources available to anyone with an internet connection.

-Dominique Simon-Levine is the founder and director of Allies in Recovery.
+Dominique Simon-Levine is the Founder and Executive Director of Allies in Recovery.

 She has surrounded herself with a team of dedicated and talented humans, living around the world yet connected by our shared goal of contributing to a better world.